Amazonite Gemstone Information

 Amazonite Gemstone Varieties or other Similar Gemstones: Back to Top

 Amazonite is a gemstone variety of the feldspar group of minerals.
-There are two main subgroups of feldspar, Potassium Feldspar (Orthoclase and Microcline) and Plagioclase Feldspar.
-Amazonite is a green microcline variety of Potassium Feldspar and there are only a handful of closely related gemstones.
-Amazonite is sometimes mistaken for, and vice versa: Jade, Chrysoprase, Chalcedony, Serpentine, Turquoise and Aventurine.
+There are two main subgroups of feldspar, potassium feldspar (orthoclase and microcline) and plagioclase feldspar.
+Amazonite is a green microcline variety of potassium feldspar and there are only a handful of closely related gemstones.
+Amazonite is sometimes mistaken for the following: jade, chrysoprase, chalcedony, serpentine, turquoise or aventurine.

 Most Popular Amazonite Varieties: